morph-l2/morph-doc/docs/build-on-morph/build-on-morph/2-development-setup.md

 Developing on Morph is as easy as developing on Ethereum — literally!

-To deploy contracts onto an morphl2 chain, simply set the RPC endpoint of your target morphl2 chain and deploy using your favorite Ethereum development framework :
+To deploy contracts onto a MorphL2 chain, simply set the RPC endpoint of your target MorphL2 chain and deploy using your preferred Ethereum development framework :

 - [Hardhat](https://hardhat.org/)
 - [Foundry](https://github.com/foundry-rs/foundry)